tinybirdco/demo-okta-logs/README.md

 ## Clean the Workspace

-If you want to delete all pipes and dataspurces, be sure you have them in your local folder `tb pull` and run `tb workspace clear`
+If you want to delete all pipes and datasources, be sure you have them in your local folder `tb pull` and run `tb workspace clear`

 ```bash
 $ tb workspace clear